 Call (401) 462-2629: BHDDH 24/7 QA Hotline to report suspected Mistreatment, Abuse, Neglect, and Exploitation (MANE) cases regarding individuals who have a developmental disability, individuals with a disability, and/or individuals with a disability within the ages of 18-59 living in the community.

-For more information about guardianship contact the Disability Rights Rhode Island: Call (401) 831-3150 or TTY: (401) 831-5335.
+For more information on shared decision making, guardianship and more contact the Disability Rights Rhode Island: Call (401) 831-3150 or TTY: (401) 831-5335.